weath-sensor/weath-script/README.md

 ```

 ### Option 2: Arduino IDE

 Copy the script into a new sketch, update the configuration lines as above, and upload.

 ### Troubleshooting

-# NodeMCU Upload Issues (Windows):

-# Install the CH341SER driver if you have upload problems.
+- Install the CH341SER driver if you have upload problems.

-# Verify the NodeMCU appears correctly in Device Manager (under "Ports").
+- Verify the NodeMCU appears correctly in Device Manager (under "Ports").